firebase/firebase-unity-sdk/docs/readme.md

 ### 11.0.0
 - Changes
     - Messaging: Remove deprecated calls `Send`, `Subscribe`, and `Unsubscribe`.
-    - Remote Config: Added support for real-time config updates.
+    - Remote Config (Android/iOS): Added support for real-time config updates.
 Use the new `OnConfigUpdateListener` API to get real-time updates.
 Existing `FetchAsync` and `ActivateAsync` APIs aren't affected by this change.
       To learn more, see